splorp/wordpress-comment-blacklist/readme.md

 ## Technical Considerations

-WordPress stores the contents of the [Comment Blacklist](https://codex.wordpress.org/Combating_Comment_Spam#Comment_Blacklist) setting in the options table as `blacklist_keys`.
+WordPress stores the contents of the [Disallowed Comment Keys](https://wordpress.org/documentation/article/comment-moderation/#comment-blocking) setting in the options table as `disallowed_keys`.
 Defined as a `longtext` [data type](https://dev.mysql.com/doc/refman/8.0/en/blob.html), this MySQL column can contain up to 4,294,967,295 bytes (approximately 4GB) of text.
 There is no chance of us running out of room to expand the blocklist any time soon.

-There has been some talk about storing the `blacklist_keys` option in [an entirely separate table](https://core.trac.wordpress.org/ticket/30932).
+Note that the `disallowed_keys` option was previous named `blacklist_keys` in WordPress 5.4 and earlier.

 ## Known Issues, Limitations & Other Gotchas